 Why would you attempt to improve your handwriting?
 Because it is respectful of where you came from.
 Because it enables greater use of creativity when trying to communicate.
 Because it is a dying art, being replaced by tempting technology.

-I will make future blog posts on products I have had great successes with, and some products I would advise against.
-To at least dip your toes into that ocean of ink to feel the satisfaction of becoming a better writer, in terms of penmanship, pick up the mighty pen and offer it the respect it deserves.
+Dip your toes into that ocean of ink to feel the satisfaction of becoming a better writer, in terms of penmanship, and pick up the mighty pen and offer it the respect it deserves.